 In the same way, lead source can show how a candidate was first ‘touched’ in the process.
 You might decide to invest more in social media promotion that is bringing in the majority of quality candidates, and ditch the 3rd party job posting sites.

 By reframing how talent acquisition has close similarities to marketing automation, I have shown how you can add mechanisms, automation and performance analytics to enhance the process significantly.

 There is a great opportunity for marketing automation in the Business to Employee (B2E) channel, even beyond talent acquisition.
 In an era of digitalization in HR, there is also potential for marketing automation to enhance other talent management phases, such as retention and development, all increasingly burning priorities for many HR professionals.

 Read my follow-up piece on how a marketing automation tool can be used for the remainder of the talent management cycle.

-NB: this post is intended to be a high-level overview of Marketing Automation and HR; however, as a Salesforce Consulting Partner, we are experienced with the Salesforce Marketing suite, there may be references to Pardot features that are termed differently in other platforms.
+NB: this post is a high-level overview of Marketing Automation and HR.
+However, as a Salesforce Consulting Partner, we work with the Salesforce Marketing suite.
+There may be references to Pardot features that are termed differently in other platforms.

 Lucy is a member of the team at Enxoo who also runs fearlessmarketing.tech, a blog about Pardot, Salesforce Marketing Cloud and General Marketing Automation.
 Stop by and visit us to find more similar content!

 Skilo is a Salesforce native app which provides a ready to use talent management solution.
 It streamlines, simplifies, and unifies the end-to-end process of talent acquisition, development, and retention.
 Skilo provides performance management, competency frameworks, along with skills development, career planning, training management, feedback, reviews, and social employee engagement.
 For more information, please visit www.skilohr.com, Skilo Linkedin profile, and Skilo Facebook page